-A dot maturate in the pattern matches all characters, including those that indicate newline.
+A dot in the pattern matches all characters, including those that indicate newline.
 Without it, a dot does not match when the current position is at a newline.
 This option is equivalent to Perl's /s option, and it can be changed within a pattern by a (?s) option setting.
-A negative class such as always matches newline characters, independent of the setting of this option.
+A negative class such as always matches newline characters, independent of this option's setting.